Federated Credential Management API

 "omit"

-14. Fetch request with configRequest, globalObject, and processResponseConsumeBody set to the following steps given a response response and responseBody:
+14. Fetch request with configRequest and globalObject, and with processResponseConsumeBody set to the following steps given a response response and responseBody:

 1. Let json be the result of extract the JSON fetch response from response and responseBody.

-2. Convert json to an IdentityProviderAPIConfig stored in config, unless config has been set to failure.
+2. Convert json to an IdentityProviderAPIConfig stored in config.

-15. Wait for both fetch responses to be completed.
+15. Wait for both config and configInWellKnown to be set.

-NOTE: We use a two-tier file system in order to prevent the IDP to easily determine the RP that a user is visiting by encoding the information in the config file path.
-We solve this issue by requiring a well-known file to be on the root of the IDP.
+NOTE: a two-tier file system is used in order to prevent the IDP from easily determining the RP that a user is visiting by encoding the information in the config file path.
+This issue is solved by requiring a well-known file to be on the root of the IDP.
 The config file itself can be anywhere, but it will not be used if the user agent does not find it in the well-known file.
 This allows the IDP to keep their actual config files on an arbitary path while allowing the user agent to prevent config file path manipulation to fingerprint (for instance, by including the RP in the path).
-See § 6.3.1 Manifest Fingerprinting.
+See § 7.3.1 Manifest Fingerprinting.

 dictionary IdentityProviderWellKnown {